nickyiliwang0000/h/react-and-firebase/events.md

   }
 }
 ```
-The `this` keyword reprensts our `Button` component so we can think of our `handleClick` method as a property attached to the `Button` class.
+The `this` keyword represents our `Button` component so we can think of our `handleClick` method as a property attached to the `Button` class.
 Then we write an event handler method inside of our component that describes what we want to happen when the button is clicked.

 ```jsx
 class Button extends Component {